sdwalker233/SparkGST/README.md

 # SparkGST
-Construction of generalized suffix tree in Spark.
+Parallel construction of generalized suffix tree in Spark.

 ###Compile
 ```